 Besides being a general personal safety tool, the ICE app is especially useful when traveling.
 The in case of emergency app lets you send an instant message to your contacts, alerting them of your situation and location.
 The app sends a notification via messenger, email or text, with the option to send a scheduled message, even if your phone loses battery or is out of service.

-#8 Trail Wallet – Bugget travel app
+#8 Trail Wallet – Budget travel app

 With all of your expenses tracked in one place, Trail Wallet makes budgeting during vacations simple.
 The app allows users to set a custom budget in your local currency and add in costs as and when needed.
 A chart and daily breakdown of expenses is provided.
 QuickBooks Cloud application can be an alternative for this as it’s a cloud-based app which can be accessed remotely using an Azure WVD.

 #9 Eatwith – Culinary meeting app